gabrieletersigni01/nlp-political-manifestos/README.md

 The main objectives of this project are to:

-* explore textual characteristics of political manifestos
+- explore the textual characteristics of political manifestos
-* quantify semantic density ("wooden language")
+- quantify semantic density as a proxy for "wooden language"
-* compare similarity methods (TF-IDF vs embeddings)
+- compare lexical and semantic similarity methods (TF-IDF vs embeddings)
-* uncover latent structure through clustering
+- uncover latent structure in the corpus through clustering

 ---